RichardValerosoUniverse/The-Valeroso-City/README.md

 | Social Class Mobility            | Uses credit to climb responsibly, with strategic milestones.                                  | Uses credit to simulate status, leading to overextension and collapse.                  |
 | Public Reputation                | Treats credit as part of civic trustworthiness—especially in leadership roles.                | Hides credit misuse, risking scandal or disqualification.                               |

-## Primary Card Ownership is the Strategic Choice
+## Primary Card Ownership is the Strategic Choice: The SuperHighness Way

 In the Philippines, a supplementary cardholder's credit activity is indeed reported to the **Credit Information Corporation (CIC)**, the country's central credit registry.
 However, this is the most critical detail: the information is not reported as a separate, independent credit history.
 Instead, all activity—both positive and negative—is tied to the primary cardholder's main account.